doug-pires/de-fipe/docs/RFC.md

 # Design Considerations

 ## Datasources
-- Website
+- Website FIPE
-- Volume
+- Volume of the data is not so big.
 ## Data Ingestion
+We will create scraper/extraction functions to extract the reference month, brands, models, manufacturing year and kind of fuel.
+For each reference month I will have one brand, within the brand, many models for different manufacturing year and fuel.
+## Data Storage
 ## Data Processing
-## Data Storage
 ## Data Consumption
 ## Data Operation ( DataOps )
 ## Data Governance